Ogweno-D/BASIC-C-PROGRAMS/README.md

 # BASIC-C-PROGRAMS
-This is a run at the various basic programs using  C language.
+This is a run at the various basic programs using  C  or C++ language.